linkedin/Liger-Kernel/docs/High-Level-APIs.md

 This API extends the implementation of the `AutoModelForCausalLM` within the `transformers` library from Hugging Face.

+!!!
+Example "Try it Out"
-You can try it out as shown in this example [here](https://github.com/linkedin/Liger-Kernel?tab=readme-ov-file#1-use-autoligerkernelforcausallm).
+    You can experiment as shown in this example [here](https://github.com/linkedin/Liger-Kernel?tab=readme-ov-file#1-use-autoligerkernelforcausallm).

 ### Patching

-You can also use the Patching APIs to use the kernels for a specifc model architecture.
+You can also use the Patching APIs to use the kernels for a specific model architecture.

+!!!
+Example "Try it Out"
-You can try it out as shown in this example [here](https://github.com/linkedin/Liger-Kernel?tab=readme-ov-file#2-apply-model-specific-patching-apis).
+    You can experiment as shown in this example [here](https://github.com/linkedin/Liger-Kernel?tab=readme-ov-file#2-apply-model-specific-patching-apis).

 | **Model**   | **API**                                                      | **Supported Operations**                                                |
 |-------------|--------------------------------------------------------------|-------------------------------------------------------------------------|